francescocorda/sagrada/Deliverables/Test.md

 Player:
 test that the numOfTokens are the same set by setNumOfTokens
-test that you can't set a negative numOfTOkens
+test that you can't set a negative numOfTOkens test that the constructor work as expected (all the attributes have the expected value) test that the attribute "name" is handled properly test that the attribute "numOfTokens" is handled properly

 PrivateObjectiveCard:
 test that the points relative to the private objective are the sum of the faces of the card's color